AwoyoToyin/github-pub-api/README.md

 ## Description

-This simple app comes with docker-compose for getting up and running easily in development.

-Decided to ship it in docker cause I went with redis store for caching requests/response.

-## Asumptions

-For this challenge, I made a few assumptions:

 This app exposes 2 endpoints (`/health` and `/repositories/popular`).

 `/health` simply returns an object with property `status` as `ok`.
-This could be useful in production environment.
+This could be useful in production environment for health check.

 `/repositories/popular` is the main popular repositories search endpoint.
 This endpoint expects a few query parameters (`createdFromDate`, `language` and `limit`). `language` and `limit` are optional.

+## System Requirements

+`Docker`
+You should already have docker installed and running on your machine.
+Decided to ship it in docker because I went with redis store for caching requests/response.

 ## Installation